Frequently asked questions (FAQ)

 - Geographical location/ domicile: Companies that are based in the UK or OECD countries are more likely to be accepted than those that are not.
 Companies that are based in countries that have significant fraud or money-laundering histories are likely to be rejected.

 Unlike invoice discounting, you only sell the invoices you want to sell, and there are no restrictive covenants or personal guarantees.
 There are no ongoing monthly service fees or non-use fees.
-Where traditional invoice discounters do not accept certain invoices or turn down your application, by posting the invoice on our platform you might be able to find an investor keen to buy.
+Where traditional invoice discounters do not accept certain invoices or turn down your application, by posting the invoice on our platform you will find an investor keen to buy.

 In most cases, we are able to operate a confidential service for our clients, where your customers will not know that you are using MarketInvoice.
 You retain the communication with your customer, and it is your responsibility to chase up the invoice.
 Your customer will pay the invoice to an account in your name held with MarketInvoice, but our name will not appear on the account.